Rodrick0209/ISEP-LAPR2-22-23/docs/sprintA/global-artifacts/01.requirements-engineering/supplementary-specification.md

 - are common across several US/UC:
 - are not related to US/UC, namely: Audit, Reporting and Security._

-the class property is present in all user stories ,on the user story 5 the property is a store , on the other one the property is undifined .
+* The class property is present in all user stories ,on the user story 5 the property is a store , on the other one the property is undifined .

 ## Usability